-- e. cash receipts and cash payments of an insurance entity for premiums and claims, annuities and other policy benefits; - f. cash payments or refunds of income taxes unless they can be specifically identified with financing and investing activities; - g. cash receipts and payments from contracts held for dealing or trading purposes.
+- f. cash payments or refunds of income taxes unless they can be specifically identified with financing and investing activities; - g. cash receipts and payments from contracts held for dealing or trading purposes.

 Companies in specific industries have different operating cash flows, such as cash flows from purchase and sale of dealings or trading securities.
 Such cash flows are classified as operating activities.
 Similarly, cash advances and loans made by financial institutions are classified as operating activities since they relate to the main revenue generating activity of that entity.